-RSA SecurID tokens that are assigned in RSA Authentication Manager do not count as registered authenticators.
+SecurID authenticators that are assigned in Authentication Manager do not count as registered authenticators.

 A successful authentication is counted any time the Cloud Authentication Service authenticates the user to allow access to a protected resource.
 This includes the following situations: